bootstrap-vue/bootstrap-vue/src/components/form-checkbox/README.md

 ### Multiple checkboxes and accessibility

-When binding multiple checkboxes together, you should set the `name` prop to the same value for all `<b-form-checkbox>`s in the group individually or via the `name` prop of `<b-form-checkbox-group>`.
+When binding multiple checkboxes together, you must set the `name` prop to the same value for all `<b-form-checkbox>`s in the group individually or via the `name` prop of `<b-form-checkbox-group>`.
-This will inform users of assistive technologies that the checkboxes are related.
+This will inform users of assistive technologies that the checkboxes are related and enables native browser keyboard navigation.

 Whenever using multiple checkboxes, it is recommended that the checkboxes be placed in a [`<b-form-group>`](/docs/components/form-group) component to associate a label with the entire group